Vabali Spa In Berlin

 For coupled folks who want a more romantic experience, you can book a private suite for the day and receive your spa treatments there.
 A private suite can be booked on an hourly basis (I did this with a man friend of mine recently) – most suites come equipped with an indoor lounge area, shower, deep soaking jacuzzi tub, and an outdoor terrace.
 You can book a massage treatment in the room or opt to go at it alone – bookings include a fruit platter, a bottle of sparkling wine, candlelight, and music – plus oil and bubble bath so you can enjoy a soak together.

 Saunas and Steam Baths

-Vabali Spa has eleven different saunas and steam baths, which vary in temperature and aroma.
-Some of the rooms have panoramic views overlooking the property, while others like the Russian-style sauna feel cozier.
+At Vabali Spa in Berlin, there are eleven different saunas and steam baths, which vary in temperature and even, aroma.
+Some of the rooms have panoramic views overlooking the property, while others like the Russian style sauna feel cozier.

 I’d recommend doing a tour of all the different rooms to see which aromas you like and which temperature you can handle.
 Room temperatures start from 50 degrees Celsius and reach up to 95 degrees Celsius.
 Humidity ranges anywhere from 20–100%.

 There’s a sauna schedule, which you can check to find out when an attendant will come to do an intensive aromatherapy and “heat-infusion” session.
 The attendant pours water over the oven’s rocks and then walks around the room, whipping a towel toward you to evenly distribute the heat and the scent.

 The restaurant’s cuisine is focused on light, fresh, healthy dishes with a Mediterranean and Asian flair.
 The chef only uses local and organic products, as well as free-range meat.
 I had the beef stir-fry with a spicy chili-ginger-garlic sauce and can vouch for its tastiness (see the full menu).